 Population PK analysis involves collecting sparse PK samples (i.e., drug concentration data in a relevant matrix, which is most often plasma) from many patients and often across multiple clinical studies, and then building mathematical models to describe those data.
 Using sparse PK sampling, only a limited number of samples are taken from any given patient.
 With appropriate sampling design and model selection, the resulting PK data can be pooled and analyzed to support conclusions about PK variability and the influence of covariates.
 The FDA guidance on Population Pharmacokinetics provides a framework for population PK modeling.

 Advantages of Population PK Approaches

 Population PK modeling approaches often provide advantages over standard noncompartmental PK analysis, including:

 - Analysis of PK information from a patient pool that is reflective of the intended target population (i.e., not just healthy subjects or narrowly selected patients), including an assessment of inter-individual variability, which is often intentionally minimized in traditional clinical trial designs (and therefore missed by noncompartmental PK analysis)

 - Identification, measurement, and explanation of variability, and the covariates that influence variability, in PK and/or PD

-- The quantitative estimation of the magnitude of the unexplained variability in the patient population.
+- Quantitative estimation of unexplained variability in patients

 - NONMEM datasets